Search this website for information about collecting stocks and bonds.

 Other certificates and documents related to stock and bond collecting

 In collecting, you will encounter a HUGE range of documents that fills the gap between stocks and bonds.
 Additionally, you will find many receipts and temporary documents that functioned as stocks and bonds prior to delivery of the real certificates.

 The initial goal in the first edition was to catalog ordinary securities (stocks and bonds) and other miscellaneous items only if they closely resembled stocks and bonds that collectors might confuse them with stocks and bonds.

 In the second edition, I broadened the scope to certificates related to the sale or transfer of stocks and bonds with these rules:

-Add to that number documents that relate to the internal workings of banks, brokerages, clearing houses and trading floors.
+Add to that number documents that were related to the internal workings of banks, brokerages, clearing houses and trading floors.
 You will find still more documents that involve the production of certificates and include things like order forms, sales receipts and communications with bank note companies.
 Of course, there are thousands upon thousands of proof impressions of vignettes available, not to mention steel plates and lithograph stones involved in stock and bond printing.
-Don't forget countless numbers of letters and advertising documents that might have involved the sale of stocks and bonds.
+Don't forget countless numbers of letters and advertising documents that might have promoted or involved the sale of stocks and bonds.

 And what about documents related to railroads and have nothing to do with stocks and bonds?
 Those kinds of documents include checks, warrants, freight bills, tickets, passes, train orders, timetables, travel brochures, maps, and receipts of every imaginable description.
 And then, of course, there are photographs, stereo views, and photo albums.